 This is Your Time, Give Yourself Grace

-I remember when I first started working from home full-time I always felt like I was not doing enough.
+When I first started working from home full-time, I always felt like I was not doing enough.

 If I had all this time now, why not spend it making money?

 That’s great, but you also must give yourself time to breathe.
-Working from home, if you apply the tips provided correctly, can award you a lot of time to focus on your family, your physical and mental health, learning new things, and innovating.
+Working from home, if you apply the tips provided correctly, can award you a lot of time to focus on your family, physical and mental health, learn new things, and innovate.

 The Earth has us all in a lockdown, so why not use it to slow down?
-There’s no rush when you’re at home, no one is closing their doors.
-So, meet the needs of your company, business, and employer, but also meet your needs as a person.
+There’s no rush when you’re at home; no one is closing their doors.
+So, meet your company, business, and employer’s needs and meet your needs as a person.